Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 • Olive oil as primary fat

-• Colorful vegetables (especially cooked)
+• Colorful vegetables ( cooked)

 • Fresh herbs and spices